qube-ai/corelib/README.md

 $ pio lib install 256dpi/MQTT@2.4.8
 ```

+## Defaults
+  - If serial connection is not configured, then it is setup at 115200 baud

 ## Configurations
 List of build variables that can be changed during the build phase
   - CORELIB_APP_COMM